arthur-debert/dotcat/README.md

 Dotcat is a good **unix citizen** with well structured **exit codes** so it can take part of your command pipeline like cat or grep would.

+Includes **ZSH autocompletion** for both file paths and dotted paths, making it even easier to navigate complex data structures.

 ## Installation

 If you have a global pip install, this will install dotcat globally: